-In a , Weissman and her colleagues reported that while anorexia and bulimia were more common in white women, young black women were just as likely to report binge eating or vomiting and even more likely to report fasting and laxative and diuretic abuse.
+In a 2000 study published in the Archives of Family Medicine, Weissman and her colleagues reported that while anorexia and bulimia were more common in white women, young black women were just as likely to report binge eating or vomiting and even more likely to report fasting and laxative and diuretic abuse.

 “Anorexia is more common in girls or women with higher education or income levels and when asked to choose a racial or ethnic category, they are far more likely to select white, non-Hispanic versus any other racial or ethnic group,” Weissman says.
 “Eating disorders involving binge eating as a defining feature, such as bulimia nervosa and binge-eating disorder (BED), are more evenly distributed across racial/ethnic groups than anorexia.
 And, in the case of BED or recurrent binge eating, some studies find that those reporting lower SES or being non-white or Hispanic are more likely to have this type of eating disorder.”

-Even trying to uncover the truth behind who gets eating disorders can be difficult when so much of the research has focused on young, cisgendered, heterosexal females.
-Men are absolutely vulnerable to anorexia, bulimia and binge eating disorder as well — as many as will experience an eating disorder at some point in their lives and 40% of people with BED identify as men. and the individuals who belong to this community may face unique obstacles and challenges that put them at greater risk of developing an ED.
-Age also isn’t necessarily a reliable predictor of who gets eating disorders — a found that about 13 percent of exhibit eating disorder symptoms.
+Even trying to uncover the truth behind who gets eating disorders can be difficult when so much of the research has focused on young, cisgendered, heterosexual females.
+Men are absolutely vulnerable to anorexia, bulimia and binge eating disorder as well: as many as 10 million males in the United States alone will experience an eating disorder at some point in their lives and 40% of people with BED identify as men.
+Eating disorders are also an issue for the LGBTQ+ community and the individuals who belong to this community may face unique obstacles and challenges that put them at greater risk of developing an ED.
+Age also isn’t necessarily a reliable predictor of who gets eating disorders: a groundbreaking 2012 study found that about 13 percent of women over 50 exhibit eating disorder symptoms.

 “Given all of the above, why is there still the ‘golden girl’ myth of eating disorders?”
 Weissman asks.
 “There are several drivers of the image of the privileged, white teenager or young adult woman as the typical person with an eating disorder.
 One: media images often depict a white young woman when featuring eating disorder stories — the epitome is, of course, the late Princess Diana.
 And in regards to SES, even when a person of minority background is featured, she’ll likely be a movie star, fashion model, or super athlete.”